nsrau/azure-docs.it-it/articles/storsimple/storsimple-ova-install-update-01.md

 <properties
-   pageTitle="Installare aggiornamenti in un array virtuale StorSimple | Microsoft Azure" description="Viene illustrato come usare l'interfaccia utente Web dell'array virtuale StorSimple per applicare aggiornamenti tramite il portale e gli hotfix." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Install Updates on a StorSimple Virtual Array | Microsoft Azure" description="Describes how to use the StorSimple Virtual Array web UI to apply updates using the portal and hotfix method" services="storsimple" documentationCenter="NA" authors="alkohli"